Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 <img src="02-single_heatmap_files/figure-html/unnamed-chunk-24-1.png" width="576" style="display: block; margin: auto;" />

-For more use of the `seriate()` function, please refer to the **seriation** package.
+For more use of the `seriate()` function, please refer to the [**seriation** package](https://cran.r-project.org/web/packages/seriation/index.html).

-## Dimension names
+## Dimension names {#dimension-names}

-The row names and column names are drawn on the right and bottom of the heatmap by default.
+The row names and column names are drawn on the right and bottom sides of the heatmap by default.
 Side, visibility and graphic parameters for dimension names can be set as follows:

 ```r